 "For he will be great in the sight of the Lord; and he will drink no wine or liquor, and he will be filled with the Holy Spirit while yet in his mother’s womb.
 And he will turn many of the sons of Israel back to the Lord their God.
 It is he who will go as a forerunner before Him in the spirit and power of Elijah, to turn the hearts of the fathers back to the children, and the disobedient to the attitude of the righteous, so as to make ready a people prepared for the Lord."
 Luke 1:15-17, NASB (italics mine).

-John was given a ministry/task similar to that of Elijah, the same Holy Spirit that moved Elijah would operate in John the Baptist.
-As further proof of this, when the Pharisees ASKED him, John the Baptist declared plainly that he was NOT Elijah.
+John was given a ministry/task similar to that of Elijah, and the same Holy Spirit who moved through Elijah would operate in John the Baptist.
+As further proof of this, when the Pharisees ASKED him, John the Baptist declared plainly that he was NOT Elijah returned to earth.

 They asked him, “What then?
 Are you Elijah?”
 And he said, “I am not.
 Then they said to him, “Who are you, so that we may give an answer to those who sent us?
 What do you say about yourself?”
 He said, “I am a voice of one crying in the wilderness, ‘make straight the way of the LORD,’ as Isaiah the prophet said'."[viii]
 John 1:21-23:Amplified Bible (italics mine)

 When we place Jesus' remarks regarding John being "Elijah" in the context of what the Bible says about this, we see it is NOT a reference to reincarnation, but rather the ministry of the Holy Spirit operating through both men to call wayward Israel to repent and follow the Living God.

 From a webpage entitled Dawning Spirituality, here is another "spin" on the verses of Job, this time with an attempt to explain away the text.
 Here are the verses from Job 19:25-27 first and then the comments from that site: